 Selection of applicants

-- How would you accomplish this project; possible methodology
+How you would accomplish the project; possible methodology

 Applicants for the Gundersen Sports Medicine Sports Physical Therapy Residency Program are required to have graduated from an accredited Master's or Doctoral entry-level physical therapy program.
 Possession or application for Wisconsin state physical therapy licensure is also required.